-BISMARCK, N.D. — Fifteen business and agricultural associations on June 12 filed an amicus curiae brief in a North Dakota federal court in support of a motion by 14 states for summary judgment against the Clean Water Rule (North Dakota, et al. v.
+BISMARCK, N.D. — A North Dakota federal judge on May 14 lifted his preliminary injunction against the Clean Water Rule in the state of Colorado after granting the state’s motion to withdraw as a plaintiff (North Dakota, et al. v.
 United States Environmental Protection Agency, et al., No. 15-59, D. N.D.).

 New developments in the following multiplaintiff, interstate or notable water rights cases are marked in boldface type.

 CARSON CITY, Nev. — The Nevada Supreme Court on May 2 reversed and remanded a water rights extension approval to the state engineer with orders to show why his decision did not violate the state’s anti-speculation rule for water rights (Sierra Pacific Industries v.
 Tim Wilson, P.E., et al., No. 73933, Nev.
 Sup., 2019 Nev.
 LEXIS 24).

 SAN FRANCISCO — The First District California Court of Appeal on April 29 ruled that a 1939 agreement giving water rights to the City of Calistoga was not temporary, did not expire and is not null and void with damages due to the heir of the person who made the agreement (Deborah O’Gorman v.
 City of Calistoga, No. A150972, Calif.
 App., 1st Dist., Div.
 2, 2019 Cal.
 App.
 Unpub.
 LEXIS 2971).